Hunter522/libklv/README.md

 ## Run tests

-To run unit tests, build the project and then run the following commands:
+To run unit tests, build the project and then:
 ```bash
 cd libklv/build
 ./runUnitTests